 What size do you need?
 Standard mattress dimensions in the U.S. are: twin, 39 inches by 75 inches; double or full, 54 inches by 75 inches; queen, 60 inches by 80 inches; standard king, 76 inches by 80 inches; and California king, 72 inches by 84 inches.
 Some high-end mattresses don't come in sizes smaller than a queen, so make sure the mattress you try in the store is available in the size you want.

 Visit manufacturers' websites.
-Before shopping, browse through the different lines to see what features they have, and print out details about the models you're interested in.
+Before shopping, browse through the different lines to see which features they have, and print out details about the models you're interested in.
 This gives you a good starting point when you get to the store.

 Start at the bottom of the price scale and work up.
 Mattresses vary tremendously in price, and all but the very cheapest are likely to be sturdy.
-Once you find something that meets your standards, say the editors of Choice magazine, "there's no need to go any further."

 Check the firmness.
 If you have difficulty rolling over, the bed is probably too soft.
 On the other hand, if you can easily slide your hand under the small of your back while lying on your back -- or if you feel pressure on your hips and shoulders -- it's probably too firm.